-Weakness and paleness may seem normal during pregnancy but it can also be anemia!
-Do not ignore the warning sings, know more…
+Weakness and paleness may seem normal during pregnancy but it can also be anaemia!
+Do not ignore the warning signs, know more…

-One of the most common complications during pregnancy is anemia.
+One of the most common complications during pregnancy is anaemia.
 In pregnancy, your body produces extra blood at about the 6th week to support the growth and development of the unborn baby.
 If the demand for iron is not met through diet the body fails to produce enough blood.
-This leads to development of anemia, which is directly associated with low levels of hemoglobin.
+This leads to the development of anaemia, which is directly associated with low levels of haemoglobin.

-It is normal to have mild anemia during pregnancy, but there is a chance of developing severe anemia due to low intake of iron, folic acid and other vital vitamins.
-In India, 74 percent of pregnant women suffer from anemia.
+It is normal to have mild anaemia during pregnancy, but there is a chance of developing severe anaemia due to low intake of iron, folic acid and other vital vitamins.
+In India, 74 per cent of pregnant women suffer from anaemia.

 - Heavy pre-pregnancy menstrual flow

 - Less gap between two pregnancies

 - Conceiving twins

 - Serious birth defects like Neural Tube Defects